bigyaa/bigyaa/README.md

 I'm Bigya, a computer science graduate with both a Master's and Bachelor's degree in Computer Science, passionate about leveraging technology to solve real-world problems.

-🔭 I recently completed my Capstone Project, ["transcription-system"](https://github.com/bigyaa/transcription-system) where I developed an efficient and scalable solution for transcribing and diarizing thousands of recordings.
+🔭 I recently completed my Capstone Project, ["transcription-system"](https://github.com/bigyaa/transcription-system) where I developed an efficient and scalable solution for transcribing and diarizing bulks of recordings.
 You can explore more details in my top pinned repository.

 🌱 Currently, I'm enhancing my skill set with a certification in Advanced Data Analytics by Google, focusing on data analysis and interpretation.